Coquinoo/TwitterQA/README.md

  * tqdm (for the nice progression bars)

 ## Further instructions

-You're advised to experiment with the possible paramters to make it a better model.

 Have a look at the [original repo](https://github.com/Conchylicultor/DeepQA) for more information.